rach7777/monax-may/content/explainers/dual_integration.md

 # Putting The Contracts in Smart Contracts

 Smart contracts are useful for automating many data-driven relationships.
 However, to be enforceable, smart contracts must work in existing legal frameworks where those frameworks already exist, removing a degree of uncertainty in enforcement.
 In order to bridge the gap between existing electronic contracts law and blockchain smart contracts, Monax offers *dual integration*.
-For more on smart contract [explainer](/explainers/smart_contracts/).
+For more on smart contracts, see our [explainer](/explainers/smart_contracts/).

 Dual integration is the process of integrating a specific legal contract into a specific smart contract running on a distributed data store, such as Monax.
 This allows parties to use established dispute resolution processes in the jurisdiction(s) of choice while also using a smart contract as the primary mechanism for administering the data-driven interaction that attends to the agreement between the parties.